Lorde's Success and Achievements in Timeline

 In 2009, Lorde and her Belmont team were named the runner-up in the Kids' Lit Quiz World Finals.

-In March 2013, Universal Music Group commercially released The Love Club after it gained popularity online.
-"Royals" became a critical and commercial success.
+In March 2013, UMG commercially released The Love Club EP after it gained popularity through free downloads.

-In September 2013, Lorde's debut studio album Pure Heroine, containing the single "Royals", was released to critical acclaim.
+In September 2013, Lorde's debut studio album Pure Heroine, which contained the single "Royals", was released to critical acclaim.

 In 2013, Billboard named Lorde the "New Queen of Alternative" in a cover story.

-In 2013, Lorde appeared in Time's list of the most influential teenagers.
+In 2013, Lorde was included in Time's list of the most influential teenagers.

-2013: Commercial Release of The Love Club EP and "Royals" Success
+2013: Commercial Release of The Love Club EP and Success of "Royals"

-In 2013, The Love Club EP was commercially released after gaining traction online.
-The EP's single, "Royals", topped charts in multiple regions and spent nine weeks at number one on the Billboard Hot 100.
+In 2013, The Love Club EP was commercially released, and its single, "Royals," topped charts in multiple regions and spent nine weeks at number one on the Billboard Hot 100.

-Lorde won four New Zealand Music Awards at the 2013 ceremony.
+In 2013, after her breakthrough, Lorde won four New Zealand Music Awards.

-February 2014: Pure Heroine Sells Over One Million Copies in the US
+February 2014: Pure Heroine Reaches One Million Copies Sold

 In February 2014, Pure Heroine sold over one million copies in the United States, making Lorde the first female artist since Adele in 2008 to achieve this with a debut album.

-2014: Continued Recognition and Forbes 30 Under 30 Inclusion
+2014: Featured in Time's Most Influential Teenagers and Forbes 30 Under 30

-In 2014, Lorde appeared in Time's list of the most influential teenagers for the second time and was included in Forbes 30 Under 30.
+In 2014, Lorde appeared in Time's list of the most influential teenagers and Forbes 30 Under 30.

-2015: Golden Globe Nomination and Collaboration with Disclosure
+2015: Golden Globe Nomination and Featured on Disclosure's Song

-In 2015, Lorde earned a Golden Globe nomination for Best Original Song for "Yellow Flicker Beat" from The Hunger Games: Mockingjay – Part 1 soundtrack.
-She was also featured on Disclosure's song "Magnets".
+In 2015, Lorde received a Golden Globe nomination and was featured on Disclosure's song "Magnets".

 2015: Golden Globe Nomination